Skip to Main Content

 Understanding Pricing for Irish Production Support

-Fixer costs in Ireland depend on the scope of services, production duration, location complexity, and whether Section 481 coordination is involved.
-Ireland is a mid-to-high-cost European market, and fixer fees reflect the expertise required to operate effectively within its production ecosystem.
+Here is what that looks like on the ground.
+Fixer costs in Ireland depend on the scope of services, production length, location complexity, and whether Section 481 planning is involved.
+Ireland is a mid-to-high-cost European market.
+Fixer fees reflect the expertise needed to operate effectively within its production ecosystem.

-• Individual fixers charge day rates that vary by experience and the services being provided
+• Person fixers charge day rates that differ by experience and the services being given

-• Production service companies quote project-based fees covering full local coordination, from permits through wrap
+• Shoot service firms quote project-based fees covering full local planning, from permits through wrap

-• Section 481 coordination typically adds to scope and cost but delivers returns that dwarf the additional fees
+• Section 481 planning mostly adds to scope and cost but delivers returns that dwarf the extra fees

 • The cost of not having a fixer — missed tax credits, permit delays, logistical failures — almost always exceeds the fixer's fee